• Skip to primary navigation

 Storage

 • Freezer - wrap unglazed Paska with cling wrap and place in a Ziploc bag.
 Use within 2-3 months of freezing.
-Defrost for a few hours before adding glaze
+Defrost for a few hours before topping with glaze.

 Easter Recipes You'll Love